 National Meeting 2026: Save the Dates!

 Our region - Region Nine - will be hosting the 2026 meeting... here, in our diocese!
-We will be meeting at the Graduate in Iowa City from September 29 to October 1.
-We will be focusing on the Liturgy of the Word.
+We will be meeting at the Graduate in Iowa City from September 29 to October 1, focusing on the Liturgy of the Word.